 Ready Yourself, Long Before the First Storm Ever Materializes

 When living on the gulf coast, it's always a good idea to prepare yourself and your home for the unexpected.
-Even no name rain events that drift inland off the gulf or cross Florida westward from the Atlantic can create havoc.
+Even no-name rain events that drift inland off the gulf or cross Florida westward from the Atlantic can create havoc.

 To adequately prepare prior to the June to November hurricane season:

-◾ Know your neighborhood's elevation and understand its propensity to flood and potential risk of storm surge
+◾ Know your neighborhood's elevation and understand its propensity to flood and the potential risk of storm surge

 ◾ Learn evacuation routes and know the location of official shelters